marcoslucianops/DeepStream-Yolo-Pose/docs/YOLO11_Pose.md

 --batch 4
 ```

-#### 5. Copy generated file
+#### 5. Copy generated files

-Copy the generated ONNX model file to the `DeepStream-Yolo-Pose` folder.
+Copy the generated ONNX model file and labels.txt file (if generated) to the `DeepStream-Yolo-Pose` folder.

 ##